Skip To Main Content

 42 Hours of Classroom Instruction

-Classes are offered at CM Russell High School, Great Falls High School and the Paris Gibson Education Center.
+Annually, classes are offered at CM Russell High School, Great Falls High School and the Paris Gibson Education Center.
 Students may register for a class at any school, but a parent is responsible for transportation to the school where class is being held.
 Classes are after school 4-5 times per week-most instructors do not have classes on Wednesday due to the early out time.
 Summer class times vary during the day.
 The individual instructors set their own schedules for each session; no two schedules are ever the same.

 Attendance: